-1. Provide the instructor with a detailed plan and all handouts to be used.
+- 1. Provide the instructor with a detailed plan and all handouts to be used; - 2.
+Provide two guiding reflection questions to classmates by Sunday at 5 PM at the latest; and - 3.
+Post multimedia presentation on Blackboard.

 On the day of the seminar, the leadership will do the following: